subramanyaprk/minimal_scraper/README.md

 Working:

+The start_time is stored in an array for each URL, and the time taken is calculated and printed.
+The fetch_urls calls the ensure_future function to make sure the URLs finish fetching.

 The fetch_async sets up the event loops and uses the run_until_complete to wait till all the URL fetches are completed to pass the control back so we can print the total time taken.